swiftlang/swift-evolution/proposals/0000-nserror-bridging.md

   One would expect the first parameter to be imported as ``ErrorProtocol``.

 ## Proposed solution

-The proposed solution involves directly addressing (1)-(3) with new protocols and a different way of bridging Objective-C error code types into Swift, along with some conveniences for working with Cocoa errors:
+This proposal involves directly addressing (1)-(3) with new protocols and a different way of bridging Objective-C error code types into Swift, along with some conveniences for working with Cocoa errors:

 1. Introduce three new protocols for describing more information about
   errors: ``LocalizedError``, ``RecoverableError``, and